priyalweb/mern-exercise-tracker-1/SK_Notes.md

 		Add a commit message: 'git commit -m "adding commit message"' Push changes to Heroku: 'git push heroku master' Open app: 'heroku open'
 	Connect GitHub to Heroku:
 		Run commands:
 			To connect to GitHub repo: 'git remote add origin https://github.com/sterlingku/mern-exercise-tracker.git' To push to GitHub repo: 'git push origin master' Connect GitHub repo under Deploy menu on Heroku and click on Enable Automatic Deploys

 Troubleshooting:
-	Add "engines" in pakcage.json and add the node version to ensure Heroku runs the correct version Heroku runs whatever is in the Procfile first, else it runs the "scripts: start" in package.json Ensure "react" is under the 'dependencies' and not 'devDependencies' If you are building for development purposes, run: 'heroku config:set NPM_CONFIG_PRODUCT=true YARN_PRODUCTION=true' to ensure installing only packages under dependencies and not the devDependencies
+	Add "engines" in pakcage.json and add the node version to ensure Heroku runs the correct version Heroku runs whatever is in the Procfile first, else it runs the "scripts: start" in package.json Ensure "react" is under the 'dependencies' and not 'devDependencies' If building for development purposes, run: 'heroku config:set NPM_CONFIG_PRODUCT=true YARN_PRODUCTION=true' to ensure installing only packages under dependencies and not the devDependencies
 	Run 'heroku logs --tail' to troubleshoot issues
 	Run 'heroku run bash' to access entire Heroku folder structure Building and deploying to Heroku might remove some node_modules required to run locally